Wesleyan portrait of Anya Shatilova

 Anya Shatilova

 Anya Shatilova, a St. Petersburg native, is a professional domra player and scholar specializing in the emergence of the national orchestra in late Imperial Russia and its transnational dissemination to the United States.
 She also has a profound interest in the ethnographic study of Finno-Ugric music traditions in St. Petersburg, Russia.
-Her theoretical and disciplinary interests encompass organology, decolonial studies, media theory, thing theory, and the environmental humanities.
+Her theoretical and disciplinary interests encompass organology, decolonial studies, queer theory, thing theory, and the environmental humanities.

 In 2021, Anya contributed an article titled “Listening to Ethnic Identity Online: Digitally Mediated Finno-Ugric Traditions in St. Petersburg” to the special issue of the journal Digital Icons: Studies in Russian, Eurasian, and Central European New Media.
 Her recent work, “Decoloniality and Russian Music: Finno-Ugric Legacy in Contemporary St. Petersburg,” was published in Folklorica’s 2023 issue.